Ludwig Nissen: Personal life

-Marriage and the Nissen Mansion
+Marriage and the Nissen mansion

-On December 27, 1882 Nissen married the native-born New Yorker Katharine Quick (1862-1930).
+On December 27, 1882, Nissen married the native-born New Yorker Katharine Quick (1862–1930).
 Her mother was from Switzerland and her father was from Darmstadt.
-He had Anglicized his family name "Schnell" to "Quick" upon his emigration to the United States.
+He had Anglicized his family name Schnell to Quick upon his emigration to the United States.
 The Nissens remained childless for the duration of their marriage.
 As befitted a couple of their wealth and stature, the Nissens traveled frequently.
-In 1865 they traveled to California and drove through a large Redwood tree.
+In 1865 they traveled to California and drove through a large redwood tree.
 The museum in Husum holds both a photograph of that experience and the redwood walking stick that Nissen brought home as a souvenir.

 By 1902, the couple were living in a limestone townhouse at 1397 Dean Street in Brooklyn.
 Prior to that, they had lived in a brownstone at 43 Monroe Street.
 In 1906, Nissen acquired a plot of land near his Dean Street home at 810 St. Mark's Avenue.
 Though the plot already had a large home on it, Nissen had a new mansion built there by the Norwegian immigrant architect Arne Dehli, which was completed in 1908.
 The mansion cost $250,000.
 The completed mansion was lavishly furnished and decorated with many expensive artworks, most of which are now in the museum in Husum that Nissen's estate funded.
-The stately three-storey building contained both stables for horses (Nissen was an avid horseman) and car garages, as well as a bowling alley in the basement.
-Brooklyn Life magazine described the mansion as "one of the most beautiful homes on this famous street of show houses."
+The stately three-story building contained both stables for horses (Nissen was an avid horseman) and car garages, as well as a bowling alley in the basement.
+Brooklyn Life magazine described the mansion as "one of the most beautiful homes on this famous street of show houses".